aridjayarecipes/cutesrecipes.web.app/content/post/1868-step-by-step-guide-to-make-speedy-pomegranate-flavored-white-rum.md

 - "100 grams Crystal rock sugar"
 - "2 Lemon"
 recipeinstructions:
 - "Remove the seeds of the pomegranate carefully without crushing them.
-Rinse them while picking away anything that&#39;s not a seed and dry well."
+Rinse them while picking away anything that's not a seed and dry well."
 - "Peel the lemons and cut into 2-4 equal pieces.
 (This time I steeped everything in a bottle with quite a narrow neck so cut the lemons into eighths.)"
 - "Add the pomegranate seeds and the lemon to a bottle and then sprinkle the crystal rock sugar over the top.
 Finally pour in the white rum.
-This time I used an empty bottle that used to be filled with dark rum so I didn&#39;t have to sterilize it.
-However, make sure you usually sterilize the container that you&#39;re going to steep everything in, either with alcohol or boiling water.
+This time I used an empty bottle that used to be filled with dark rum so I didn't have to sterilize it.
+However, make sure you usually sterilize the container that you're going to steep everything in, either with alcohol or boiling water.
 Remove the fruit after 2-3 months."
 - "I took a photo after 3 weeks had passed (4th Nov.).
-It&#39;s become such a cute pink colour, though in time the red colour will probably fade."
+It's become such a cute pink colour, though in time the red colour will probably fade."
 - "I took the fruit out in Feb.
 2007 and am leaving it to mature.
-The flavour doesn&#39;t really stand out so much but it has a gentle tartness to it.
-This alcohol isn&#39;t so sweet so you can look forward to drinking it straight.
+The flavour doesn't really stand out so much but it has a gentle tartness to it.
+This alcohol isn't so sweet so you can look forward to drinking it straight.
 The colour has faded from a pink to a light brown here.
 Updated 1.6.2007."
 categories:
 - Recipe
 tags: